Yeshey/SecurityInDistributedSystems/README.md

         ```

      2. notice how we also had to add `prompt = no` for it to work
+  5. Stich the 3 together in a bundle [with this site](https://cleantalk.org/help/ssl-ca-bundle)

 ### 1.2.
 Random Notes